Squaws Along the Yukon

-"Squaws Along the Yukon" is a song written by Cam Lewis, popularized in 1958 by Hank Thompson, and released in July 1958 on the Capitol label.
+"Squaws Along the Yukon" is a song written by Cam Smith, popularized in 1958 by Hank Thompson, and released in July 1958 on the Capitol label.
 An earlier version of the song, released in the 1940s, was recorded by Texas Jim Lewis and His Lone Star Cowboys.

 Lyrics

-The song's lyrics describe a relationship between a white man and a "salmon-colored" native girl who lives along the Yukon.
-She makes her underwear from hides of grizzly bear and bathes in ice-cold water every day.
-He loves to touch her skin, but her fur-lined parka gets in the way.
-The song repeats the phrase "ooga ooga mushka" which, per the song, means "I love you."
-The chorus recites: "The squaws along the Yukon are good enough for me."
+The song's lyrics evoke the Alaska Gold Rush of the late 1800s, a theme also used in other popular country songs of the time, including "The Gold Rush Is Over" (1952) and "North to Alaska" (1960).
+The language of the gold rush era is used throughout, including referring to seasoned prospectors as "sourdoughs", newcomers as "chechakos", and women as "squaws".
+The singer declares his love for a local native girl and includes light-hearted references to her beautiful figure, smile, and culture.
+The song repeats the phrases "ooga ooga mushka, which means that I love you" and "The squaws along the Yukon are good enough for me."

 Chart performance

 In August 1958, it peaked at No. 2 on Billboard's country and western chart.
 It spent 22 weeks on the charts and was also ranked No. 27 on Billboard's 1958 year-end country and western chart.